bigrobinson/sscdnet/README.md

 # Semantic Scene Change Detection Network
-This is an official implementation of "Correlated Siamese Change Detection Network (CSCDNet)" and "Silhouette-based Semantic Change Detection Network (SSCDNet)" in　"[Weakly Supervised Silhouette-based Semantic Scene Change Detection](https://arxiv.org/abs/1811.11985)" (ICRA2020).
+This is a fork of an official implementation of "Correlated Siamese Change Detection Network (CSCDNet)" and "Silhouette-based Semantic Change Detection Network (SSCDNet)" in　"[Weakly Supervised Silhouette-based Semantic Scene Change Detection](https://arxiv.org/abs/1811.11985)" (ICRA2020).
 (SSCDNet and PSCD datast are preparing...)

+Changes have been incorporated for compatibility with Pytorch 1.4 and for training with multiple GPU's.
+The author also made changes that were merged into the Flownet2 repo for compatibility with Pytorch 1.4, so the install script for the correlation package has an updated commit hash.

 <p align="center">
     <img src='https://drive.google.com/uc?export=view&id=1g0oPp5Kw4chnQ_FSyxc2TNdnNdlz9ZD0' width=95%/></a>